 Naming and Keywords

 Now you need to name your presentation appropriately.
 Obviously, your name should be included.
 Job title would be nice too.
-You could also include presume or resume, but that isn’t vital information.
-Here is what the settings will look like.
+You could also include the word resume, but that isn’t vital information.

 Selecting the right category ensures it hits the right audience.
 I would recommend Business over career.